An up-to-date guide to narrow down the best lightweight tripod for backpacking, hiking & travel.

 Folded height is the total height when the tripod is compacted for travel.
 The smaller the folded height, the less room it takes up in your bag, and the better the packability.

 Ideally, a great ultralight tripod for backpacking or travel will have a decent maximum height at the canopy, with a low minimum height and small folded height.

 Load Capacity & Maximum Load

-Again, this is fairly self explanatory.
-Lightweight tripods typically can’t support large film rigs.
-However, since mirrorless cameras are becoming lighter and smaller, professionals can finally find excellent supportive tripods that don’t weight down their back.
+Again, this is fairly self-explanatory.
+Lightweight tripods typically can't support large film rigs.
+However, since mirrorless cameras are becoming lighter and smaller, professionals can finally find excellent supportive tripods that don't weigh down their packs.

 When choosing the best lightweight tripod, consider the weight of your camera and lens.

 When you're hiking or backpacking, many people choose to strap their tripod to the outside of their bags.
 But, if you're a full-time traveler like me, the folded height and overall packability is much more important.